graceduansu/clip_bbox/README.md

 ### Features

-The library will provide functions for the following operations:
+The library provides functions for the following operations:
 * Getting and appropriately reshaping an image's spatial embedding from the CLIP model before it performs attention-pooling
-* Getting a text snippet's embedding from the CLIP model
+* Getting a text snippet's embedding from CLIP
-* Computing the similarity heatmap between a pair of spatial and text embeddings from CLIP
+* Computing the similarity heatmap between an image's spatial and text embeddings from CLIP
-* Drawing bounding boxes on an image, given a similarity heatmap and a similarity threshold
+* Drawing bounding boxes on an image, given a similarity heatmap

 ## Install